You want your plants to look attractive.

 How to put rocks on top of potted plants

 There is more to top dressing a potted plant with rocks than just grabbing a handful of gravel and tossing it in the plant’s container.

 First and foremost, make sure you are using a pot that has drainage holes in the bottom.
 This will prevent water build up in the bottom of the pot that could later lead to rot.
 If your pot does not have drainage holes already, you could drill a few on your own.

 Watch the following video to learn how to drill drainage holes in different types of pots.

-In addition to using a specific type of pot, you should use certain kinds of rocks.
+In addition to using a specific type of pot, you should use certain kinds of rocks for potted plants.
 If you use any random rock, it could affect the pH of the soil and potentially kill the plant.
 For example, limestone raises the pH levels of the soil.

 Acceptable rock types are glazed rocks (primarily for aesthetic appeal, brick chips, river rocks, and crushed gravel.
 You could also use sand as a top dressing material.
 Sand will prevent bugs from laying their eggs in the soil while still allowing moisture to reach the plant’s roots.

 Before topdressing your potted plants, research their preferred soil acidity.
 After adding the top dressing, take the soil’s pH level frequently to ensure it does not harm the plant.

 Lay a thin layer of the selected rocks on top of the soil.
 Be careful not to overfill the pot with rocks.
 The soil should still have some access to oxygen.
 Additionally, too many rocks could compress the soil.
 Compressed soil does not drain well and decreases its oxygen levels.